gcerullo/BuildLandscapeScenarios/README.md

 #SCRIPTS

+#CalculateYields.R
+This code provided a replicable backbone for determining the yields of different habitat transitions.
+It calculates yields likely from harvesting strip-plantated forest.
+It also calculates yields from staggered harvest of plantations - e.g. where 1/30 of plantations are established in yr1, or yr2 ... to yr30.

+The output is a MasterHabTransition Yields that feeds into the LandscapeParametres.R script, and generates scenarios.

 #LandscapeParametres.R
 Inputs - needs csv definining the yields associated with different habitat transitions.
+This is produced in CalculateYields.R
 Thereafter this script defines scenario  parametres: including
 #(1) rules for habitat transitions are permitted